Rusk documents

-Japanese property in Korea is pursuant to directives of United States Military Government and Korea Government.

 Background

 The Rusk documents are part of a series of documents exchanged between South Korea, the United States, and Japan, prior to the completion of the Treaty of San Francisco that was intended to formally end the Second World War in Asia (In 1945 Japan had signed an armistice with the Allies).
 Draft treaties began to appear as early as 1949 (see Draft Treaty of Peace With Japan).
 Over the next several years, Korea made a number of requests to the United States, and the United States sent a number of diplomatic responses as well, of which the Rusk documents are one.
 The final treaty was concluded in April, 1952.

-Korean request
+South Korean request

 Three demands from the South Korean government to the U.S. government were as follows: